Want to follow along with this writing? Sign up Today, it's free and easy

 What a serene reality - her own secret garden that makes her believe in color.
 She bounces from foster home to foster home with nothing of her own, and finds her strength in a beautiful, surreal dream she carries with her.

-almost 4 years ago teatotalbooks said:
+about 4 years ago teatotalbooks said:

 Wow....Simply wondeful :) I am not even kidding, I'm acctually in awe.